drachlyznardh/git-historian/README.md

 collect the branches they close, which columns become available.
 Columns may remain available indefinitely, but are never destroyed.

+Many different small tweaks (and bugs, most probably) affect this behaviour and the final layout.
+This is mostly due to personal taste, instead to rules; I did what I did out of hope, to enhance readability.

 Testing
 -------